What should I expect from the Global Assessment?

 What will the results tell me about my child?

-- We compare your child’s test scores to scores of children of similar ages to create a profile of your child’s strengths and weaknesses.
+We compare your child’s test scores to scores of children of similar ages to create a profile of your child’s strengths and weaknesses.
 We can then use these results to help your child in a number of ways:

-- Testing can explain why your child is having problems at school.
+- Testing can explain why your child is having difficulties at school.
 For example, a child may appear inattentive at school due to a language problem, learning disabilities, anxiety, or a whole host of other reasons.
 A child may have difficulty reading due to a language disorder or a reading disability.
-Testing not only helps to sort out these somewhat complex issues but then guides the intervention in a way that draws upon your child’s strengths.
+Testing not only helps to sort out these somewhat complex issues, but then guides the intervention in a way that draws upon your child’s strengths.
 We can identify what skills your child needs to work on, as well as the best strategies that will help your child.

-- Testing can help detect the effects of developmental, neurological, and medical problems, such as epilepsy, autism, attention deficit hyperactivity disorder (ADHD), dyslexia, or a genetic disorder.
+- Testing can help detect the effects of developmental, neurological, and medical problems, such as epilepsy, autism, attention-deficit/hyperactivity disorder (AD/HD), dyslexia, or a genetic disorder.
 Testing may be done to obtain a baseline against which to measure the outcome of treatment or the child’s development over time.

 - Different childhood disorders result in specific patterns of strengths and weaknesses.
 These profiles of abilities can help identify a child’s disorder and the brain areas that are involved.
 For example, testing can help differentiate between an attention deficit and depression or determine whether a language delay is due to a problem in producing speech, understanding or expressing language, social shyness, autism, or cognitive delay.

 - Most importantly, testing provides a better understanding of the child’s behavior and learning in school, at home, and in the community.
-The evaluation can guide teachers, therapists, and you to better help your child achieve his or her potential.
+The assessment can guide teachers, therapists, and you to better help your child achieve his or her potential.

-How does a global assessment differ from a school assessment?
+How does a Global Assessment differ from a school assessment?

 School assessments are usually performed to determine whether a child qualifies for special education programs or therapies to enhance school performance.
 They focus on achievement and skills needed for academic success.
 How in-depth your school assessment will be is completely dependent on the school.
 We can work with you to incorporate any findings from the school into a comprehensive report that will also assist with educational planning.